Oregon Trail

 The Oregon Trail was a 2170 mi east–west, large-wheeled wagon route and emigrant trail in North America that connected the Missouri River to valleys in Oregon Territory.
 The eastern part of the Oregon Trail crossed what is now the states of Kansas, Nebraska, and Wyoming.
 The western half crossed the current states of Idaho and Oregon.

 The Oregon Trail was laid by fur traders and trappers from about 1811 to 1840 and was initially only passable on foot or horseback.
 By 1836, when the first migrant wagon train was organized in Independence, Missouri, a wagon trail had been cleared to Fort Hall, Idaho.
 Wagon trails were cleared increasingly farther west and eventually reached the Willamette Valley in Oregon, at which point what came to be called the Oregon Trail was complete.
 Further improvements in the form of bridges, cutoffs, ferries, and roads made the trip faster and safer.
 From starting points in Iowa, Missouri, or Nebraska Territory, the routes converged along the lower Platte River Valley near Fort Kearny, Nebraska Territory.
 They led to fertile farmlands west of the Rocky Mountains.

 The Oregon Trail and its many offshoots were used by about 400,000 settlers, farmers, miners, ranchers, and business owners and their families to get to the area known as Oregon and its surroundings, with traffic especially thick from 1846 to 1869.
-The eastern half of the trail was also used by travelers on the California Trail from 1843, the Mormon Trail from 1847, and the Bozeman Trail from 1863, before turning off to their separate destinations.
+The eastern half of the trail was also used by travelers on the California Trail from 1843, the Mormon Trail from 1847, the Montana Trail from 1862, and the Bozeman Trail from 1863, before turning off to their separate destinations.
 Use of the trail declined after the first transcontinental railroad was completed in 1869, making the trip west substantially faster, cheaper, and safer.
 Since the mid-20th century, modern highways, such as Interstate 80 and Interstate 84, follow parts of the same course westward, and pass through towns originally established to serve those using the Oregon Trail.